Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Optometrists don’t perform surgery, so you might need to visit an ophthalmologist if you need an operation on your eyes.
+Your optometrist can diagnose and treat lots of common eye injuries.
+But most optometrists don’t perform surgery.
+You’ll probably need to visit an ophthalmologist if you need an operation on your eyes.

 Advertisement

-Having your eyes and vision checked regularly can help your optometrist or other healthcare provider identify problems right away.
+Having your eyes and vision checked regularly can help your optometrist identify problems right away.
 How often you should get your eyes checked usually depends on your age:

-You might need your eyes checked more often than this if you wear glasses, contacts or need another type of visual aid.
-Ask your optometrist or provider if you need eye exams more often.
+You might need your eyes checked more often than this if you wear glasses, contacts or need treatment for an eye or vision issue.
+Ask your optometrist or healthcare provider if you need eye exams more often.

 How do I take care of my eyes?